 Matt continued with his studies and his secret training regime.
 His hard work paid off when he got into Columbia to study law.
 It was there that he met his roommate and future business partner Franklin "Foggy" Nelson.
 During this time, Jack Murdock was enjoying some success in the boxing ring, so Matt got tickets for himself and Franklin to go see a bout.
 However, before the fight Jack found out that all his matches were fixed, and he was going to get killed if he didn't fix the match.
 Jack didn't want to lose his match in front of his son in the audience, so he went against his orders to fix the match and won.
 The Fixer did not take this well, and so he took matters into his own hands.
 Jack Murdock came out after the match and was trying to go home.
 But, he was murdered minutes that night.

 When Frank Miller took over writing duties, he decided the story needed to be revamped.
 Miller left the foundation of Daredevil's history intact, but added the idea that he was trained in combat by someone like him, a blind master ninja named Stick.
-Stick had begun training Murdock at a young age and taught him many Ninja techniques, further explaining his radar sense and his amazing martial arts prowess.
-In Millar's run on Daredevil it is suggested that Daredevil's radar sense was not something that Daredevil gained as a result of his heightened senses but something that was learned.
-When Daredevil's abilities become faded; Stick teaches Daredevil again how to use his radar sense.
+Stick had begun training Murdock at a young age and taught him many ninja techniques, further explaining his radar sense and his amazing martial arts prowess.
+In Millar's run on Daredevil, it is suggested that Daredevil's radar sense was not something that Daredevil gained as a result of his heightened senses, but something that was learned and honed.
+When Daredevil's abilities become faded, Stick teaches Daredevil again how to use his radar sense.

 Major Story Arcs